PingYenChen/PingYenChen/README.md

 # Hi there, I'm Yen Chen 👋

 I'm a results-oriented **Commercial Analyst** with 10+ years blending finance expertise and data science to drive profitability and mitigate risks in dynamic markets.
-Based in Brisbane, Australia, I specialise in pricing optimisation, financial modeling, and KPI strategy – turning data into high-impact decisions for health insurance and banking leaders.
+Based in Brisbane, Australia, I specialise in pricing optimisation, financial modeling, and KPI strategy – turning data into high-impact decisions for insurance and banking sectors.

 ## What I can bring to your organisations
-- **Data-Driven Insights**: Developed dynamic pricing models using Excel, Python and ML to optimise profitability while navigating market volatility.
+- **Data-Driven Insights**: Developed dynamic models using Excel, Python and ML to optimise profitability and financial stability while navigating market volatility.
 - **Performance Reporting & KPI Expertise**: Designed and implemented real-time KPI dashboards (using Power BI DAX and Tableau) across business units, enabling monitoring of key metrics like market share, customer satisfaction, and operational efficiency – empowering leadership to respond swiftly to shifts.
 - **Cross-Functional Insight Generation**: Established KPI benchmarks and performance frameworks that go beyond finance, supporting agile decision-making in volatile markets through data visualisation, ETL pipelines (Azure/Databricks), and machine learning for predictive insights in areas like product performance and market positioning.
 - **Continuous Learner**: Master's in Applied Finance & Accounting (UQ), CFA Charterholder (non-active).
 Always exploring ML applications in actuarial pricing and risk management.